FAQs & T&Cs

 How many works can I submit?

-You can choose to submit up to 3 entries, each entrant may only enter into one opportunity (Main Prize, Students Award or Art Educators Award).
-Make sure you know how many works you want to enter before you select your package and pay as the price changes for multiple submissions.
-Once you have completed the form, select the package you wish to buy (1 Entry, 2 Entries or 3 Entries) & follow the steps on the Zealous platform.
-You won’t be able to take advantage of the discounted rate if you select the wrong package.
+You may submit up to 4 works, each entrant may only enter into one opportunity (Main Prize, Students Award or Art Educators Award).
+Please select the correct package on the Zealous platform when submitting and making your payment.
 Diptychs and triptychs may be entered as one work, please submit these as one image.

 Can I enter a work and then enter another later?

-You can draft and save your submissions and edit them at any point before midday on 20th May 2024.
-As long as you have selected the correct package and paid for multiple entries, you can add your 2nd or 3rd submission any time before midday 20th May 2024.
+Yes, however you won’t be able to take advantage of the discounted rate if you pay for submissions separately.
+Make sure you know how many works you want to enter before you submit as the price changes for multiple submissions (you can choose to submit up to 4 entries).
+You can draft and save your submissions and edit them at any point before midday on 13th May 2025.
+As long as you have selected the correct package and paid for multiple entries, you can add your 2nd, 3rd or 4th submission any time before midday 13th May 2025.

 Is there a size limit?

 The maximum size for packaged artworks at our storage facility is 300cm (width) x 200cm (height) x 60cm (depth).
-However if your work is an installation or a work that exceeds these sizes please contact us at cassartprize@cassartprize.co.ukand we will see if we could accommodate it.
+However, if your work is an installation or a work that exceeds these sizes please get in touch and we will see if we could accommodate it.

 Is there a weight limit?